itpplasma/KAMEL/README.md

 # Balance Code Framework
 This repository contains the KiLCA/QL-Balance framework.
+KiLCA is a cylindrical linear plasma response solver and QL-Balance is a quasilinear 1D radial transport code.
+In combination, they are used to determine the plasma response to external magnetic perturbation in toroidally confined fusion plasmas.

-When using the template scripts, make sure to change the code, most importantly the paths, according to your project before using it.
+Note, when using the template scripts, make sure to change the code, most importantly the paths, according to your project before using it.

 ## Content

-### postproc_py_class
+### Python
-Contains a python class used for the post processing of the hdf5 version of the balance code Note however, that this class is currently a mess and needs some changes.
+Contains python classes and functions to use the code.

 ### template_scripts
 Contains matlab scripts that can be used as templates for certain balance code runs.

 ### ql-balance
 Quasilinear transport code based on KiLCA.
 Compile with
 ```